Carlos Correa Player Props: Twins vs. Guardians

-On Saturday, Carlos Correa (.294 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:15 PM ET.
+Carlos Correa and his .395 on-base percentage over his past 10 games (96 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Cleveland Guardians and Triston McKenzie on June 4 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Carlos Correa Game Info & Props vs. the Guardians